How to Productively Address AI-Generated Text in Your Classroom

 How can you adjust assignments to make them more AI-resistant?

 Probably the best way to guard against inappropriate use of AI-generated text is to redesign your assignments, both the prompts themselves and the related processes.
+Success in these efforts will depend on a combination of two factors: 1) increasing student motivation by making the assignments relevant and engaging, and 2) making assignments more resistant to AI use through some of the suggestions below.
 These options vary in their usefulness across contexts, but consider these ideas as starting points:

 - Avoid simple fact-based questions.
 The first step with avoiding AI-generated responses is to avoid prompts with specific, factual answers.
 ChatGPT, however, still does a pretty good job with higher-order questions (analysis, synthesis, etc.), and it can be pretty creative (see the viral PBJ in a VCR example).
 So, aim for assignments calling for more complex cognitive skills, and then layer on some of the other techniques below.